salinhkuhn/llvm-riscv-verified-codegen-BSc-thesis/README.md

 ## Write-Up

-[thesis-in-paper-shape.pdf](thesis-in-paper-shape.pdf) — the write-up of my thesis in paper format (non final version and wax to long for a paper, it is "shorter" version of my thesis).
+[thesis-in-paper-shape.pdf](thesis-in-paper-shape.pdf) the write-up of my thesis in paper format (non final version and wax to long for a paper, it is "shorter" version of my thesis).
 Only the presentation follows more the shape of a paper.

 ---

 ## Upstream Projects

-The production-quality successors to this prototype live in the following repositories:
+The "production-quality successors" to this prototype live in the following repositories:

 | Project | Description |
 | --- | --- |